ballahad/BCHM5420A-summer-2025.1/notebooks/markdown/09_microbial_phylodynamics.md

 <img src="../../images/09_interpretation_host.png" width=700 height=300>

-Here is a map zoomed of flyways - blue is the Mississippi flyway.
+Here is a map of migratory flyways - blue is the Mississippi flyway.
 If we looked at the map on the left overlayed with the data, one conclusion could be these ducks were breeding in the Mississippi flyway.
-Factoring in other metadata such as collection date (right map) allows further interpretations - maybe we can infer these two samples in Ohio were during breeding because April = ducklings and that the BC & Alberta samples may have been collected during fall migration season when they were headed south.
-We can infer these viral isolates are not from same season based on how far apart collection dates are.
-So are they detected here because it is where mallards infected with H1N1 are, or is there a sampling program in the Mississippi flyway?
-Could there be even more of a different bird harbouring H1N1 in the Pacific flyway that we are missing?
+Factoring in other metadata such as collection date (right map) and what we know about breeding patterns allows further interpretation - maybe we can infer these two samples in Ohio were during breeding because April = ducklings and that the BC & Alberta samples may have been collected during fall migration season when they were headed south.
+We can assume these viral isolates are not from same season based on how far apart collection dates are.
+So are they detected here because it is where most mallards infected with H1N1 are, or is there a sampling program in the Mississippi flyway?
+Could there be even more infection in a different type of bird harbouring H1N1 in the Pacific flyway that we are missing?

 **Consider Caveats:**